 All Total Control instructors have received intensive training.
 In addition to the formal training, instructors are supervised by a certified master instructor until they are comfortable with teaching the class by themselves.
 Instructors must have at least five years of riding experience.
 Refresher courses are given on an annual basis.

 Yes.
-Each student will be have a certificate with their name on it after taking the class.
+Each student will receive a certificate with their name on it after taking the class.

 It depends on the site and their location.
 The schedule is located here.
-Please see the schedule page for specifics.
 Most Total Control sites hold classes from April through September, but sites in warmer climates may have winter classes as well.

 Yes, provided you and your passenger have already established comfort and trust.
 We have taught rider/pillion couples, and all the lessons apply equally to one-up or two-up riding.
 There may be a charge for the passenger, depending on location.
 Call the site location for more details.